Sagay, Negros Occidental: World War II

 At Barangay Poblacion II, Japanese zero fighters left bullet holes when they intended to destroy the water supply of the people during the last days of the war.
 Holes from 60mm machine-guns left an indelible mark on the water tank.

 A training site of USAFFE (United States Army Forces in the Far East), under the supervision of Lt.
-Dominador Gaerland, was established at Tangnonon, Barangay Fabrica at the ancestral home of Lopez Kabayao.
+Dominador Gaerlan, was established at Tangnonon, Barangay Fabrica at the ancestral home of Lopez Kabayao.

-On July 26, 1942, President Franklin D. Roosevelt of the United States of America ordered a national mobilization in the Philippines and on August 23, 1942, the first group of reservist in Negros were called on duty by virtue of Philippine Army HQ order of August 4 and they were trained here.
+On July 26, 1942, US President Franklin D. Roosevelt ordered a national mobilization in the Philippines and on August 23, 1942, the first group of reservist in Negros were called on duty by virtue of Philippine Army HQ order of August 4 and they were trained here.
 The first group reported in the said mobilization camp constituted the 71st Infantry Regiment.

 Post war period

 The first election held right after the Second World War made Jose B. Puey Sr. and Amalio Cueva Sr. Mayor and Vice Mayor respectively.
-However, shortly after, Mayor Jose B. Puey Sr. was appointed member of the Provincial Board of Negros Occidental thus Vice Mayor Amalio Cueva Sr. took over the Municipal leadership and through his initiative, the seat of government was transferred to its present site, Dalusan.
+However, shortly after, Mayor Puey was appointed member of the Provincial Board of Negros Occidental thus Vice Mayor Cueva took over the Municipal leadership and through his initiative, the seat of government was transferred to its present site, Dalusan.
 Incidentally, the transfer signaled the diminishing importance of sea travel and the takeover of overland transportation as the conveyor of progress and development.
 Old Sagay (the previous seat of government) is an old coastal center of population while Dalusan is a late highway occurrence.
-The transfer was made possible partly through land donations for the town site by Doña Rosario Cooper and the heirs of the late Clayton Nichols.
+The transfer was made possible partly through land donations for the town site by Doña Rosario Cooper and the heirs of Clayton Nichols.
 Schools, markets and commercial establishments were soon established.
-Jose B. Puey Sr. remained Provincial Board Member until his election as congressman for the first District Negros Occidental in 1953.
+Puey remained Provincial Board Member until his election as congressman for the first District Negros Occidental in 1953.

 In the late 1950s, two Sagaynon politicians were in the forefront of Negros politics, Jose B. Puey Sr. (Congressman from 1953 to 1957) and Alfredo E. Marañon Sr. (board member from 1956 to 1959).
 This meant that provincial and national aid were extended to Sagay.
 More roads and school buildings were constructed, thousands of hectares of logged off area of the Insular Lumber Company were planted with coconut trees and sugarcane.
 Sherman Hill, near Barangay Bato was discovered to contain rich deposits of the highest silica.
 The growing markets for sea products brought about unprecedented boom in the fishing industry for which the coastal waters of Sagay proved to equal the demand.
 The municipal population rose to more than 60,000 and the revenue increased.
 After Mayor Amalio Cueva, came Tereso Canoy, Bruno Cueva Sr. and Quintin Katalbas.